mesosphere/dcos-docs-site/pages/1.12/installing/production/system-requirements/index.md

 - Upon detecting that its client goes away, the intermediary should also close the corresponding upstream TCP connection (i.e., the intermediary should not reuse upstream HTTP connections).

-### High Speed Internet Access
+## High-speed internet access

-High speed internet access is recommended for DC/OS installation.
+High speed internet access is recommended for DC/OS installations.
 A minimum 10 MBit per second is required for DC/OS services.
 The installation of some DC/OS services will fail if the artifact download time exceeds the value of MESOS_EXECUTOR_REGISTRATION_TIMEOUT within the file `/opt/mesosphere/etc/mesos-slave-common`.
 The default value for MESOS_EXECUTOR_REGISTRATION_TIMEOUT is 10 minutes.

-# Software Prerequisites
+# Software prerequisites

-* Refer to [install_prereqs.sh](https://raw.githubusercontent.com/dcos/dcos/1.10/cloud_images/centos7/install_prereqs.sh) script for an example of how to install the software requirements for DC/OS masters and agents on a CentOS 7 host.[enterprise type="inline" size="small" /]
+* Refer to the [install_prereqs.sh](https://raw.githubusercontent.com/dcos/dcos/1.10/cloud_images/centos7/install_prereqs.sh) script for an example of how to install the software requirements for DC/OS masters and agents on a CentOS 7 host.[enterprise type="inline" size="small" /]

 * When using OverlayFS over XFS, the XFS volume should be created with the -n ftype=1 flag.
 Please see the [Red Hat](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/7.2_release_notes/technology-preview-file_systems) and [Mesos](http://mesos.apache.org/documentation/latest/container-image/#provisioner-backends) documentation for more details.

-## All Nodes

-### Docker
+## Docker requirements

 Docker must be installed on all bootstrap and cluster nodes.
 The supported Docker versions are listed on [version policy page](https://docs.mesosphere.com/version-policy/).

-**Recommendations**
+### Recommendations

 - Do not use Docker `devicemapper` storage driver in `loop-lvm` mode.
 For more information, see [Docker and the Device Mapper storage driver](https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/).